Symbol Technologies: Accounting fraud and acquisition by Motorola

-In 2002, Tomo Razmilovic, who succeeded Swartz as CEO in 2000, abruptly retired in the midst of a Securities and Exchange Commission inquiry into Symbol's accounting practices.
+Swartz retired in 2000, and was succeeded by Tomo Razmilovic, who had been president and COO since 1995.
+Razmilovic abruptly retired in 2002 during a Securities and Exchange Commission inquiry into Symbol's accounting practices.
 A few months later, an internal inquiry revealed a wide-ranging accounting fraud that had begun in 1998 and only ended in early 2002.
 Following this revelation, Symbol cooperated fully with the SEC investigation, as well as with a separate federal criminal probe by the United States Attorney for the Eastern District of New York.

 On June 3, 2004, Razmilovic and seven other former Symbol executives were indicted on charges that they orchestrated a wide-ranging scheme to inflate the company's sales and profits.
 It included several types of fraud, such as channel stuffing (booking sales to wholesalers and distributors as final sales to customers), candy deals (selling products to distributors with no matching customer orders and then buying the products back), use of tango sheets (records of how much revenues had to be inflated to match quarterly targets) and use of cookie jar reserves (declaring nonrecurring expenses that far exceeded likely expenses).
 On the same day, Razmilovic and 10 other former executives were sued by the SEC for the fraud.

 In late 2002, Symbol restated almost four years of earnings from 1998 to 2001, in the process erasing $234 million in revenue and $325 million in net income.
 It also paid $37 million to settle the SEC charges and $138 million to settle numerous shareholder suits.
 Eventually, four former executives pleaded guilty, and seven former executives settled SEC charges against them.
 Several of those who pleaded guilty stated under oath that Razmilovic was the mastermind of the fraud.
 Razmilovic fled to Sweden, where he has citizenship, shortly before his indictment.
-He remains a fugitive as of 2017; he claims he will not voluntarily return to face the charges against him because he does not believe he can get a fair trial in the United States.
+He remains a fugitive as of 2025; he claims he will not voluntarily return to face the charges against him because he does not believe he can get a fair trial in the United States.
 Sweden will not give him up for extradition because it does not extradite suspected white-collar criminals outside the European Union.

 Symbol never recovered from the fraud, and in 2007 was acquired by Motorola for $3.9 billion.
 The company essentially took over Motorola's enterprise division; it was far larger than the pre-merger division.
 Symbol remained part of Motorola Solutions, the legal successor to the old Motorola, after the company spun off its mobile phone division as Motorola Mobility.